Fantasy Wargaming: Reception

-Fantasy Wargaminging was not well received by many critics, some of whom called it the worst role-playing game ever published.
+Fantasy Wargaming was not well received by many critics, some of whom called it the worst role-playing game ever published.

-Greg Stafford reviewed Fantasy Wargaming for Different Worlds magazine and stated that "I think the book should have received some stiff editorial judgement before publication.
+Greg Stafford was one of those critics, writing in Issue 18 of Different Worlds "I think the book should have received some stiff editorial judgement before publication.
 If trimmed and slightly redirected it could have been presented correctly as a medieval sourcebook.
 Alternately, an editor could have recognized the holes in the game system by reading it himself, with a critical eye, and ordered another rewrite before putting his publishing company on the line.
 As it is, this is a book for afficionados, not beginners."

-W.G.
-Armintrout was one of those critics, writing in The Space Gamer No. 56 "I've never seen a worse game.
+Writing in Issue 56 of The Space Gamer, W.G.
+Armintrout agreed, saying, "I've never seen a worse game.
 It's too bad that many people's first experience with FRP may be through buying Fantasy Wargaming through the Science Fiction Book Club."

-Roy Cram, Jr. reviewed Fantasy Wargaming for Pegasus magazine and stated that "The rules are the principal shortcoming, being very complicated and unclear.
+In Issue 10 of Pegasus, Roy Cram, Jr. pointed out "The rules are the principal shortcoming, being very complicated and unclear.
 The book is interesting, however, for the great amount of factual material it contains about the middle ages and for many of the interesting ideas it presents.
 DMs and Judges will probably find it useful and interesting, but, as a game, it will appeal only to those dedicated players who must have total realism at whatever cost to playability."

+In Issue 31 of Abyss, John Bashaw got straight to the point, calling this "just a bloated version of Chainmail in 300 pages and ten years too late.
+While there are some interesting points, it fails as a book and is a miserable [fantasy role-playing system].
+It's desert dry and disjointed, and as an FRP system it is too complicated, emphasizes the wrong points, and is basically unusable."
+Bashaw concluded, "it qualifies as the least playable [FRP system].
+No one but bibliophiles and masochists should invest in this torpid tome."

+John Ransley was one of the few critics to disagree, writing in Issue 15 of Commodore User that this book was "a treasure trove of information about creating scenarios and characters, playing rules, combat, magic and spells and almost every other element of the dungeonmaster's art."
+Ransley noted, "if you have half a mind to start writing your own board or computer-based fantasy games, there's absolutely loads in it to help you."
+Ransley concluded, "I can't believe that anyone will ever produce a better book of this kind; special good value."